Editor’s note: This article was first published on October 16, 2016.

 I recommend that you practice mindfulness yourself first with these three daily exercises:

 1. Meditation: Even five minutes a day can help calm your nervous system.
 I find the “after” effects of meditation similar to exercise; afterward, I feel calmer and centered.
 The word “meditation” can sometimes feel overwhelming but it doesn’t have to be.
-Take some of the guesswork out of it by downloading an app like Headspace or OMG I Can Meditate and try a guided meditation or a “meditation challenge”.
+Take some of the guesswork out of it by downloading an app like Headspace or Calm and try a guided meditation or a “meditation challenge.”

 2. Be active: If physical activity isn’t already part of your life, make a commitment to exercise at least 30 minutes, five times a week.
 In combination with meditation, exercise has been shown to be effective in combatting symptoms of depression.
 And with 150 minutes of physical activity a week, you’ll also likely find yourself sleeping better.
 I’ve even noticed that when I’m physically active it helps to ward off sickness.